influxdata/telegraf/plugins/inputs/socket_listener/README.md

   # service_address = "unix:///tmp/telegraf.sock"
   # service_address = "unixgram:///tmp/telegraf.sock"

+  ## Change the file mode bits on unix sockets.
+These permissions may not be
+  ## respected by some platforms, to safely restrict write permissions it is best
+  ## to place the socket into a directory that has previously been created
+  ## with the desired permissions.
+  ##   ex: socket_mode = "777"
+  # socket_mode = ""

   ## Maximum number of concurrent connections.
   ## Only applies to stream sockets (e.g. TCP).
   ## 0 (default) is unlimited.